You can no longer criticise Trump for one ridiculous reason - apparently

 Seemingly forgetting about the existence of the first amendment, the convicted felon took to Truth Social in the early hours of Thursday morning and fumed: “Worked really hard, 24/7, took in Trillions of Dollars, and [Senate Democratic leader] Chuck Schumer said trip was ‘a total dud’, even though he knows it was a spectacular success.
 Words like that are almost treasonous!”

-The trip in question concerns Trump’s visit to China to meet with its president, Xi Jinping, and in comments issued in the Senate on Wednesday, Schumer did indeed describe the trip – then underway - as a “total dud”.
+The trip in question concerns Trump’s trip to Asia to meet with Chinese president Xi Jinping and others, and in comments issued in the Senate on Wednesday, Schumer did indeed describe the event – then underway - as a “total dud”.

 He said: “President Trump’s trip to the Asian continent could have been a real opportunity to make progress with America’s vital trading partners.
 He could have used this trip to end his reckless trade war, to stop alienating our allies, to show strength and unite our allies against the Chinese Communist Party, and, most importantly, to help Americans struggling with high costs here at home.